awhitney42/YumYumDonut/README.md

 ### BASIC 10Liner Contest Rules

-This is an entry in the Category "PUR-80":
+Yum Yum Donut is my entry to the BASIC 10Liner Contest in the Category "PUR-80":

 > Program a game in 10 lines (max 80 characters per logical line, abbreviations are allowed).
 >